thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 ## Objectives

-- Explain what Express.js is.
+- Explain what Express is.
 - Start a simple express app and review `require`
 - Add multiple routes to an express.js app
 - Set status code on responses